Thiazide and Thiazide-Like Diuretics

 Written by Megan Boucher

-Last updated 2nd January 2026
+Last updated 3rd March 2026

-6 Revisions
+7 Revisions

 Thiazide and thiazide-like diuretics are widely used to manage oedema and hypertension.

-• Thiazide diuretics contain a benzothiadiazine ring.
+• Thiazide diuretics contain a benzothiadiazine ring and include bendroflumethiazide, benzthiazide, clopamide, hydrochlorothiazide, hydroflumethiazide

 This article outlines the mechanism of action, indications, pharmacokinetics, contraindications, adverse effects, cautions and drug interactions of thiazide and thiazide-like diuretics.

-Mechanism of Action and Indications For Use
+Mechanism of Action and Indications for Use

 Fig 1: Diuretics and the kidney